The Relationship Between Language and Culture Explained

 It doesn’t have to be in-depth but maybe just enough to form a deeper understanding and appreciation for the quirks and rules of the language(s) you’re trying to learn.

-How deep is your understanding of the foreign words you learned?
+How deep is your understanding of the language you learned?
 Have you just memorized their definitions or translations, or do you understand what they mean and what they imply when spoken?

-When you take that understanding and apply it as you learn the language, single words suddenly carry new weight and words you once found just quirky and strange start to make a lot more sense.
+When you take that understanding of culture and apply it as you learn the language, single words suddenly carry new meanings and words you once found just quirky and strange start to make a lot more sense.